Here are some notable Connecticut residents, past and present, who have received the Motion …

 The cult film The Horror of Party Beach was a no-budget attempt to mash up horror with the then-hot “beach party” genre.
 It was shot in the Shippan Point area of Stamford over a period of about three weeks.

-The Group, an early film from director Sidney Lumet, follows the lives and friendships of several young women after their graduation from a Vassar-type, all-girls college.
+The Group, another early film from director Sidney Lumet, follows the lives and friendships of several young women after their graduation from a Vassar-type, all-girls college.
 The campus scenes were shot at Connecticut College (then Connecticut College for Women) in New London.

 Scenes involving the home of Barbara Parkins’ character from Valley of the Dolls, adapted from Jacqueline Susann’s bestselling novel, were shot in Redding.

-Burt Lancaster stars in The Swimmer, a slightly psychedelic character study about a man determined to get home by swimming from pool to pool through his suburban neighborhood.
+Burt Lancaster stars in The Swimmer, a philosophical and slightly psychedelic character study about a man determined to get home by swimming from pool to pool through his suburban neighborhood.
 Along the way, each encounter with his neighbors gradually reveals more about the man and his backstory.
 It takes place in Connecticut and was filmed mostly in Fairfield and Westport.

 The low-budget cult thriller Let’s Scare Jessica to Death takes place on “a Connecticut island” and was filmed in Old Saybrook, Essex and Chester.